 The capital of Lot-et-Garonne is a small, thriving city and certainly worth a visit.
 There are some interesting shops and historical architecture, and plenty of places for a good lunch.
 There are a number of brocantes (antique shops) on the road to Agen and in the city centre itself where you can find some nice pieces at reasonable prices.

-“A wonderful stay in this very well equipped house”
+“A wonderful week in your wonderful house”